openstack-infra/zuul/doc/source/user/config.rst

    .. attr:: name
       :required:

-      The name of the secret, used in a :ref:`Job` definition to request the secret.
+      The name of the secret, used in a :ref:`job` definition to request the secret.

    .. attr:: data